FACTBOX-What happens with Brexit if there's no clear winner of UK election?

 Labour's finance spokesman and close Corbyn ally, John McDonnell, says he can achieve this while ensuring the national debt is reduced over the course of the next parliament.

-However, Labour have also committed to creating a 250 billion pound fund for investment in infrastructure which will be spent over a 10-year period, indicating it will be funded by borrowing.
+However, Labour has also committed to creating a 250 billion pound fund for investment in infrastructure which will be spent over a 10-year period, indicating it will be funded by borrowing.

 Economists expect a Labour-led government to substantially increase bond issuance, with the effect of increasing borrowing costs over the long term.